christianjensen2903/DM-AI-2025/README.md

 **A:** This depends on the individual use case.
 If you believe you can create a better model with more data, you should go gather the data yourself.
 We are only supplying a limited amount of data, as we want you to get creative in your approach to each use case.

 **Please note, that we do not provide servers for training!** You are expected to train your models and solutions using your own hardware, Google Colab, etc.

+**Q: Are we allowed to use OpenAI / Google Cloud / AWS / Azure APIs?**

+**A:** No, you are not allowed to use cloud APIs during inference.
+You ARE allowed to use as many cloud APIs that you want to build your models.
+When we call the /predict endpoints of your services, however, the models should be able to run on their own without additional cloud API calls.